Blacks, Hispanics breathe more pollution than they make

-WASHINGTON (AP) — A new study says African-Americans and Hispanics breathe in far more deadly air pollution than they are responsible for making.
+WASHINGTON (AP) — African-Americans and Hispanics breathe in far more deadly air pollution than they are responsible for making, a new study said.

-The study looks at who is exposed to fine particle pollution and how much different races are responsible for the pollution based on their buying, driving and living habits.
-That type of pollution kills about 100,000 Americans a year.
+A study looked at who is exposed to fine particle pollution — responsible for about 100,000 American deaths a year — and how much different races are responsible for the pollution based on their buying, driving and living habits.

-Scientists calculate that Hispanics on average breathe in 63 percent more of the pollution than they make.
-For African-Americans the figure is 56 percent.
+Scientists calculate that Hispanics on average breathe in 63 percent more of the pollution that leads to heart and breathing deaths than they make.
+For African-Americans the figure is 56 percent, according to a study published Monday in the Proceedings of the National Academy of Sciences.

 On the other hand, non-Hispanic whites on average are exposed to 17 percent less air pollution than they make.